albionbrown/rawGE/README.md

       gc.start();
     }

-When the `start()` method in the `Game Container` class is called, the game loop begins.
+When `GameContainer::start()` is called, the game loop begins.
 But before this happens, 2 new methods must be implemented in the `GameController` class.

     public void update(GameContainer gc);
 	public void render(Renderer r);